Multiple Choice Question: Waking Up With The Vent Tube Still In Is…

 Not to trick you (that was not one of the multiple choice answers above), but patients tend to have different responses to that question – although very few select answer “A”.

 Most patients dread waking up with a vent tube in after their heart valve repair or heart valve replacement surgery.
-Personally, I had NO CLUE that I would wake up with the ventilation tube stuck down my throat after my aortic valve replacement surgery.
+Personally, I had NO CLUE that I would wake up with the ventilation tube stuck down my throat after my aortic valve replacement operation.
+To learn more about that procedure, click here.

 Needless to say, that was a very dislocating experience.
 I could not talk.
 And, swallowing was a major challenge due to the vent tube and my dry, dry, dry, dry, dry, dry, dry mouth.